This post may contain affiliate links. Please see my disclosure policy for details.

 Here you can buy all sorts of Phileas Phials of potions and elixirs to drink, including The Love Potion and The Power of a Wizard.
 You can add it to your own Slush Puppy for magical abilities!

-Or, have a hot potion of a Flat Witch (coffee) or Shot of Magic (espresso) that comes with a Chocolate Frog.
+Or, have a hot potion of a Flat Witch (coffee) that comes with a Chocolate Frog.

 You can also buy Dragon Eggs, see their Hogwarts Castle made entirely out of lego, choose your house with their Sorting Hat, and make your very own wanted wizard sign for illegal potion making.
 Oops, sorry Ministry of Magic!